vejryn/auto-journal/README.md

 # auto-journal
 Automatic bitmex trading journal using python and google spreadsheet libraries.

-Based on easy-data-script repository of bitmex to fetch tradehistory and processing it to produce an input to google spreadsheet consisting of entry, exit, time of opening and closing trades, average entry etc.
+Based on easy-data-script repository of bitmex to fetch tradehistory and processing it to produce an input to google spreadsheet consisting of entry, exit, time of opening and closing trades, average entry etc. for personal use.